Often confused with sweet potatoes, yams are a big favourite especially around thanksgiving time for many families to have with their meals.

 Specific types of yams include Dioscorea alata (Hawaiian yam), Dioscorea batatas (korean yam) and Dioscorea esculenta (sweet yam).

-So can guinea pigs eat yams and if they can, how much can they eat?
+Can guinea pigs eat yams and if try can, how much of them can be eaten?

-For the sake of showing good guinea pig care, let’s dig a little deeper and find out hat it contains.
+For the sake of showing good guinea pig care, let’s dig a little deeper and find out what it contains why checking out its nutritional data.

 Amount Per 100 grams